Veziik/hyperCrawler/README.md

 #hypercrawler

-Built from the framework prvided by thenewbostion, but improves on speed through faster data structures
+Built from the framework prvided by thenewbostion, but improves on speed through faster data structures.

 domainscraper.py and link_finder.py contain code from thenewboston

+WORK STILL IN PROGRESS